A Comprehensive Review: Impacts of Extreme Temperatures due to Climate Change on Power Grid Infrastructure and Operation: SUBSTATION GRID EQUIPMENT IMPACTS

-\textbf{Impact of Climate Change:} SVCs face the same point of failures as capacitors and electronics-based devices because of the components within.
-However, STATCOMs face similar point of failures as electronics-based equipment.
-Some of the conditions that effect all the outdoor equipment are as follows \cite{SVC_SN} , 1) Ambient temperature, 2) Seismic activity, 3) Wind velocity, 4) Climatic conditions: High humidity, heavy rainfall or snow, sand-storms, ice load, etc., and 5) Pollution: Dust, corrosive atmosphere, etc.
+\textbf{Impact of Extreme Temperature Operations:} SVCs have similar points of failures to capacitors and electronics-based devices because of the components within.
+STATCOMs, which do not have capacitors, have similar but fewer vulnerabilities.
+Some of the conditions that affect all outdoor equipment are as follows \cite{SVC_SN} , 1) ambient temperature; 2) seismic activity; 3) wind; 4) climatic conditions including high humidity, heavy rainfall or snow, sand-storms, ice load, etc.; and 5) pollution, including dust, corrosive atmosphere, etc.

-\textbf{Existing Methods to Measure the Impacts:} Existing methods to monitor the impacts is remote monitoring of ambient temperature of the immediate air surrounding the equipment through human machine interface \cite{SVC_SN}.
+\textbf{Existing Methods to Measure the Impacts:} Remote monitoring of ambient temperature of the immediate air surrounding the equipment is the main method for assessing potential impacts. \cite{SVC_SN}.

-\textbf{Existing Methods to Mitigate the Impacts:} Similar to frequency changers, these issues can be resolved by placing the equipment in a climate control environment/enclosure.
-This is especially useful when the climate conditions can change drastically at a specific location.
+\textbf{Existing Methods to Mitigate the Impacts:} Similarly to frequency changers, these issues can be resolved by placing the equipment in a climate-controlled environment/enclosure.
+This is especially useful when climate conditions can change drastically at a specific location.